ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Manual Kerberos Ticket Management
 +++++++++++++++++++++++++++++++++
-To manually management Kerberos tickets, the ``kinit`` binary is used.
+To manually manage Kerberos tickets, the ``kinit`` binary is used.
 To obtain a new ticket the following command is used:

 .. code-block:: shell

     kinit username@MY.DOMAIN.COM

 ..
-Note:: The domain part has to be fully qualified and must be in upper case.
+Note:: The domain must match the configured Kerberos realm exactly, and must be in upper case.

 To see what tickets (if any) have been acquired, use the following command: